I am behind as usual but here is your Friday Q&A on FATS!

 For those clients and students who are sedentary and/or perhaps at

-orthopedic, cardiac or health risk,
+orthopedic, cardiac or health risk, high intensity exercise may be

 contraindicated.
 For their weight loss exercise plan, lower-intensity exercise, for a progressively longer duration would be recommended.
 In fact, since most people can’t do ‘high intensity’ exercise on a daily basis due to potential overtraining and over use concerns, perhaps the best strategy is to integrate and balance the long duration workouts with the high intensity workouts for optimal calorie (fat) burning.